 TESS will monitor a much larger sample of M stars compared to Kepler, thus the bandpass extends further to red wavelengths.
 Image Credit: Zach Berta-Thompson with data from Sullivan at al. (2015)

 The cameras are mounted to an Orbital LEOStar-2/750 bus.
 The TESS spacecraft power is supplied by two deployable solar array wings that are capable of providing 415 W of total power.
 The estimated requirement of the observatory is 290 W. The bus is equipped with a Ka-band transmitter coupled to an 0.7m body-fixed high-gain antenna.
 The transmitter operates on 2 W of power and transfers data at a rate of 100 Mb/s, sufficient to downlink science data during 4-h intervals at each orbit perigee.
 Spacecraft attitude is controlled through a zero-momentum attitude control system with a three-axis hydrazine monopropellent propulsion system and 2 star trackers.
 Observatory fine-pointing is achieved through four reaction wheels and high-precision quaternions produced by the science cameras.

-The spacecraft is being built by Orbital ATK in Dulles, VA, where the Mission Operations Center (MOC) is located.
+The spacecraft was built by Orbital Sciences Corporation in Dulles, VA, where the Mission Operations Center (MOC) is located.